guildai/guild.ai/pages/docs/intro.md

 - Compare run performance
 - Diff run metadata, files, and output

-For more information about managing runs, see [Runs](/docs/runs/).
+For more information on managing runs, see [Runs](/docs/runs/).

 ### Example

-If you are following the examples, in this section we use Guild's run management facility to examine the runs generated in the previous section.
+If you are following the examples, in this section we use Guild's run management facility to examine the runs generated in the previous example.

-List available runs by running:
+First, fist available runs:

 ``` command
 guild runs